nxadm/rakudo-pkg/docs/README.md

 Our packages do not interfere with the packages included in Linux distributions and can be installed at the same time.
 Distribution packages that integrate with the Operating System are often a good choice.
-That said, Perl 6 reached language stability very recently.
+That said, Raku (previously Perl 6) reached language stability very recently.
 Packages that date from sources before December 2015 should be considered beta (Rakudo is a lot slower and some features where removed or added in the language).
-Perl 6 and Rakudo are evolving very fast, getting better and faster.
+Raku and Rakudo are evolving very fast, getting better and faster.
 So, often you'll need a recent release to use these features.

 This is the state of Rakudo packaged by the distribution themselves:
 - Alpine 3.10:   -
 - Alpine 3.9:    -
 - Alpine 3.8:    -
 - Alpine 3.7:    -
+- CentOS 8:      -
 - CentOS 7:      -
 - Debian 10:     2018.05
 - Debian 9:      2016.12 (avoid, predates [the breaking IO changes](http://rakudo.org/2017/04/02/upgrade-information-for-changes-due-to-io-grant-work/))